jasonrahm00/bad-bank/README.md

 This project is an enhancement to a previous assignment where we built the frontend of the application using React.
 To complete this capstone project, a backend and database were cofnigured and integrated with the existing frontend.
 Here is a quick rundown of the assignment requirements

 - User can create an account with an email address and password
-- User can login to the account with an email address/password or OAuth
+- User can login to the account with an email address/password or oAuth
 - User can Logout of the account
 - User can deposit/withdraw money and the balance is updated accordingly
-- User account data persists through login sessions (it's stored in a live database)
+- User account data persists through login sessions

 ### Technology Used